LmCastelli/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  dansRoll and zoesRoll are both closure, as those consts are invoking personalDice to get the roll for those individuals.
+We can tell it's closure due to it reaching into the function to get unique values.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The string itself is always the same, with the exception of the newRoll.
+Dan is still the one "rolling" but his roll will change at each invocation.

 c.
 What is the lexical scope of `newRoll`?

+  newRoll is only within the function, if you try to call or log outside of the function it will not be defined.

 ### Task 3 - Stretch Goals